5jt/dyalog-cookbook/manuscript/10_documentation.md

 The above conventions are simple enough and have long been in wide use.

-I> Note that Dyalog offers a special command for Aligning Comments: "AC".
+I> Note that Dyalog offers a special command for aligning comments: "AC".
 You can assign a keystroke to this command: open the "Configuration" dialog (Options / Configure...), select the "Keyboard Shortcuts" tab and sort the table with a click on the "Code" column, then look for "AC".

 If you are exporting scripts for others to use -- for example, contributing to a library -- then it's worth going a step further.
 You and other _authors_ of a script need to read comments in the context of the code, but potential _users_ of a script will want to know only how to call its methods.

 _Automatic documentation generation_ will extract documentation from your scripts for other users.
 Just as above, the documentation is maintained as comments in the code.
 But now header comments are presented without the code lines.

-## ADOC
+## ADoc

-ADOC is an acronym for _automatic documentation_ generation.
+ADoc is an acronym for _automatic documentation_ generation.
 It works on classes and namespaces.

 In its most basic function, it lists methods, properties and fields (functions, operators and variableas) and requires no comments in the code.
 In its more powerful function, it composes from header comments an HTML page.
-Honouring Markdown   conventions, it provides all the typographical conventions you need for documentation.
+Honouring Markdown conventions, it provides all the typographical features you need for documentation.
 If you don't know what Markdown is please read the Markdown article on Wikipedia [^markdown] and `Markdown2Help`'s own help file.
 The time will be a good investment in any case because these days Markdown is used pretty much everywhere.

-Previously only found as a class in the APLTree library, it is now shipped in Dyalog Version 16.0 as three user commands.
+Previously only found as a class in the APLTree library, it is now shipped in Dyalog Version 16.0 as a user command.

-### The "List" method
+### Get a summary

 Lists the methods and fields of a class.
 (Requires no comments.)

 ~~~
-          ]adoc_list #.HandleError
+          ]ADoc #.HandleError -summary
     *** HandleError (Class) ***

     Shared Methods: